vmware/powershell-module-for-vmware-cloud-foundation-password-management/docs/documentation/functions/Publish-VcenterLocalAccountLockout.md

 ## Synopsis

-Publish account lockout policy for each vCenter Server for a workload domain or all workload domains.
+Publish account lockout policy for each vCenter for a workload domain or all workload domains.

 ## Syntax